amesar/mlflow-tools/mlflow_tools/export_import/README.md

   * Import a run from a directory or zip file.
   * Copy a run from one tracking server to another.
   * Limitations
-    * Nested runs only are only accounted for when you import/copy an experiment.
+    * Nested runs are only supported when you import/copy an experiment.
 For a run, its a TODO.
     * Databricks does not support notebook revision imports.

 ### Experiments